 Any steps the Student has taken to address the behavior.

-The circumstances under which the Academic Misconduct occurred;
+The situation in which the Academic Misconduct occurred;

-Past disciplinary record, including Sanctions issued against the Student for similar Academic Misconduct;
+Past disciplinary record, including Consequences issued against the Student for similar Academic Misconduct;

 Prior Educational Remediation;

 Length of time since last Consequence, if any;

 Extent of negative impact to an individual or the University community;

 The nature and importance of the Academic Assessment.